Symbol Domains

 Marketability

 The following information about symbol domain names is presented in a Q&A format.
-It is written for business owners and marketers who want a practical explanation—without hype—of why a single-character symbol can be an unusually strong “visual anchor” in a mobile-first, multilingual world.
+It is written for business owners and marketers who want a practical explanation—without hype—of why a single-character symbol can function as a strong visual anchor in a mobile-first, multilingual world.

 Q: Why does a symbol domain matter if I already have a good domain name?